 Some individuals may not have any symptoms (asymptomatic), and urachal cancer can develop for months or even years before any symptoms become apparent.
 The most common symptom associated with urachal cancer is blood in the urine (hematuria).
 Additional common symptoms include painful or difficult urination (dysuria), abdominal or pelvic pain, and irritative voiding, which means that there are changes in the frequency and urgency of urinating.
 Sometimes, a mass can be felt above the pubic area (suprapubic mass).
 A urachal cancer tumor often produces mucus, and some affected individuals will have mucus in their urine (mucinuria).

 The exact underlying cause of urachal cancer is unknown.
 The exact reason normal cells become cancerous is not known.
-Researchers speculate that multiple factors including genetic and environmental ones play a role in the disorder’s development.
+Researchers speculate that multiple factors including genetic and environmental ones play a role in the development of the disorder.
 Current research suggests that abnormalities of DNA (deoxyribonucleic acid), which is the carrier of the body’s genetic code, are the underlying basis of cellular malignant transformation.

-Researchers are studying people with urachal cancer to see whether there are specific gene variations (mutations) that may predispose them to this form of cancer.
-A predisposition means that a person has a gene or genes for a particular disorder, but will not develop the disorder unless other factors, such as environmental or immunologic ones, trigger the disorder.
+Researchers are studying people with urachal cancer to see whether there are specific gene variants (mutations) that may predispose them to this form of cancer.
+A predisposition means that a person has gene variants for a particular disorder, but will not develop the disorder unless other factors, such as environmental or immunologic ones, trigger the disorder.
 Determining specific genetic factors in urachal cancer will open up new pathways for research into the treatment.

 Risk factors for urachal cancer are not well understood and no definitive risk factors have been identified.